themesberg/flowbite/content/customize/icons.md

 ## SVG icons

-The icons used in FlowBite are the SVG-powered <a href="https://heroicons.dev/">Hero Icons</a> built by one of the creators of Tailwind CSS.
+The icons used in Flowbite can be found at the [Flowbite Icons](https://flowbite/icons/) page where you can configure the options, styles and code format (raw SVG or JSX for React) when integrating the icons into your project.

 ```html
 <!-- A few examples from Hero Icons -->